aslatt13/Adidas-Autocheckout/README.md

 2. Unzip the file.

-3. Edit the config file with your desired credentials.
+3. [Download chromedriver](http://chromedriver.chromium.org/downloads) for your version of chrome and drag the exe into the script folder.

 4. cd <script folder location